kurtsson/jekyll-multiple-languages-plugin/README.md

 * 1.2.6
   * Added fallback to default language, thanks to [@agramian](https://github.com/agramian)
 * 1.2.5
-  * Fixed a bug when global variables wasn't as global as expected
+  * Fixed a bug when global variables weren't as global as expected
 * 1.2.4
   * Fixed a bug when changes in .yml files got lost during live reload.
 * 1.2.3